DomoApps/Test-AI-Review/docs/API-Reference/Product-APIs/RolesGovernance.md

 | --------- | ------- | -------- | ----------------------------- |
 | `roleId`  | Integer | Yes      | The ID of the role to updated |

+### Body

+The body for this query is a string array containing the complete list of authorities the role should have after the update

 ### Example

 ```json